-Observers were led to note that building a second airplane took considerably less time and realised considerably less defects than the first.
+Observers were led to note that building a second airplane took considerably less time and realized considerably fewer defects than the first.

 An understanding was beginning to emerge that workers learned from experience.
-This phenomenon led corporations in the fifties to begin to analyse and codify their observations.
+This phenomenon led corporations in the fifties to begin to analyze and codify their observations.

-Organisations understood that the better and quicker they were able to manage the learning processes, the better equipped they were to pass on the tacit understandings that forms the basis of how they operate.
+Organizations understood that the better and quicker they were able to manage the learning processes, the better equipped they were to pass on the tacit understandings that form the basis of how they operate.

 People were beginning to understand that knowledge management is strongly associated with the learning process.

 Knowledge management history should also include a discussion of electronic knowledge management tools.
 These didn’t start to appear until the early nineties.